From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Alexander Frei for numerous conversations about graph C*-algebras and Cuntz--Pimsner algebras.
-This work is part of the project "Applications of graph algebras and higher-rank graph algebras in noncommutative geometry" partially supported by NCN grant UMO-2021/41/B/ST1/03387.
+We would like to thank Alexander Frei for numerous conversations about graph C*-algebras and Cuntz--Pimsner algebras, Roozbeh Hazrat for drawing our attention to the isomorphism $C^*(LR_2)\cong\mathcal{O}_2$, Jack Spielberg for showing us the isomorphism $C^*((R_2)_\mathcal{L})\cong M_2(\mathcal{O}_3)$, and the referee for numerous very useful suggestions.
+We hereby acknowledge that research visits to Warsaw of the second author and Roozbeh Hazrat, which vastly facilitated finishing this paper, were partially financed by the University of Warsaw Thematic Research Programme \emph{Quantum Symmetries}.
+This work is part of the project ``Applications of graph algebras and higher-rank graph algebras in noncommutative geometry'' partially supported by NCN grant UMO-2021/41/B/ST1/03387.